Nox-Erebos/LoneMartian/Game Items/Armor/Krieger Artifical Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E).md

 After use **Gentle Repose** will go on a **10min** cooldown.

 ## History

-The **Krieger Artificial Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)** was the last device that Dr. Krieger created.
-Only days after the creation of the **Krieger Artificial Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)** Dr. Krieger sacrificed his life alongside Dr. Onyx and Dr. Aimi finally ending the war.
-The last message sent by Dr. Krieger was "MY LIFE IS A SMALL PRICE TO PAY FOR THE SAFETY OF HUMANITY!".
+The **Krieger Artificial Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)** was the last exoskeleton that Dr. Krieger created.
+Days latter Dr. Krieger sacrificed his life alongside Dr. Onyx and Dr. Aimi finally ending the war.
+The last message sent by Dr. Krieger was "My life is a small price to pay for the saftey of humanity!".

 # Item State